evilpaper/frontend-interview-questions/README.md

 #### Answer: C

-Read more: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this"> this</a> at MDN
+Read more: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this"> this</a> at MDN.

 </p>
 </details>